prisms-center/CASMcode_docs/_pages/about.md

 CASM is developed by the [Van der Ven group](https://labs.materials.ucsb.edu/vanderven/anton/), originally at the University of Michigan and currently at the University of California Santa Barbara.

 - **Lead developers**:  John C. Thomas and Brian Puchala
-- **Developers**:  John Goiri and Anirudh Natarajan
+- **Developers**:  John Goiri, Anirudh Natarajan, Sesha Sai Behara, Jonas Kaufman
-- **Other contributors**: Min-Hua Chen, Jonathon Bechtel, Max Radin, Elizabeth Decolvenaere, Anna Belak, Liang Tian, Naga Sri Harsha Gunda, Julija Vinckeviciute, Sanjeev Kolli, and Sesha Sai Behara.
+- **Other contributors**: Min-Hua Chen, Jonathon Bechtel, Max Radin, Elizabeth Decolvenaere, Anna Belak, Liang Tian, Naga Sri Harsha Gunda, Julija Vinckeviciute, Sanjeev Kolli

 The development of CASM was made possible with support from:
 - The U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637 that funds the PRedictive Integrated Structural Materials Science (PRISMS) Center at University of Michigan.